SwissEduHack/LiveCode-Extension-iOS-SpeechSynthetizer/README.md

 Go to *Tools -> Extension Builder*, open the *.lcb* file.
 Then, at the bottom, click on *Pacakge*.
 That will generate a *.lce* file.

 ### Install the extension
 Then you have it in your LiveCode project from the menu in *Tools -> Extension Manager* then *Add* and select the *.lce* file.
-It will add the librairy *Speech syntetizer iOS*.
+It will add the librairy *Speech synthetizer iOS*.

 ## Documentation